mojotech/jeet/README.md

 The API is documented in Sass, but we've worked hard to make the API *very* similar in both preprocessors. `@include column(1/2);` in SCSS would be `column(1/2)` in Stylus, ya dig?

-Explore [Jeet Integrations](wiki/Jeet-Integrations) to see some community-backed plugins to your favorite frameworks and libraries.
+Explore [Official Integrations](docs/integrations) to see some community-backed plugins to your favorite frameworks and libraries.

 #### Browser Support